UoB-HPC/benchmarks/README.md

 ## Usage

-The following section assumes that the root of this repository is available at `$REPO`.
+The following section assumes that the root of this repository is available at `$BENCH`.

 To run a benchmark with the default settings: